ChrisKlinkmueller/Ethereum-Logging-Framework/doc/semantic rules.md

 - (Done) Types of parameters (variables or literals) must be compatible with one of the signatures for the methodname

 ## Statement
-- (Open) Type of left and right side must be compatible
+- (Done) Type of left and right side must be compatible